Where are they now? - Others

 Porcaro released his debut solo album, Someday/Somehow,

-in 2016.
-The album was co-written and co-produced by Michael Sherwood (worked
+in 2016, which was co-written and co-produced by Michael

 Anderson, ex-Conspiracy; Billy's